Aebestach/OrbitalPayloadCalculator/README.md

     *   Gravity turn pitching over based on a power-law curve.
     *   Drag is calculated using estimated CdA (Drag Coefficient * Area) derived from mass.
     *   Thrust and ISP vary dynamically with atmospheric pressure.
-3.  **Binary Search:** It runs the simulation multiple times, adjusting the "simulated payload mass" until the Available Δv matches the Required Δv, finding the limit of your rocket's capacity.
+3.  **Binary Search:** It runs the simulation multiple times, adjusting the "simulated payload mass" until the Available Delta-V matches the Required Delta-V, finding the limit of your rocket's capacity.

 ## ⚠️ Notes

-*   **SSTO support:**
+*   **SSTO Support:**
-    *   **Pure rocket SSTOs** (e.g., Nerv + Liquid Fuel) are fully supported.
+    *   **Pure Rocket SSTO:** Theoretically well-supported.
-    *   **Air-breathing / hybrid SSTOs** (e.g., RAPIER) should be used as reference only, as propellants like IntakeAir are not stored in tanks and are not included in the calculation.
+    *   **Air-breathing / Hybrid SSTO:** (e.g., RAPIER) Use for reference only, as propellants like IntakeAir (not stored in tanks) are not included in the calculation.

+*   **Calculation Accuracy:**
+    *   Actual launches are affected by factors like gravity turn speed vs. start height, flight trajectory, vessel aerodynamics, and piloting style.
+Therefore, the calculated payload is a theoretical estimate.
+    *   If actual flight results deviate from calculations, try optimizing gravity turn speed, turn height, and related parameters in MechJeb (MJ) to get closer to theoretical performance.

+*   **Compatibility & Testing:**

+    *   The current version has NOT been systematically tested with **FAR (Ferram Aerospace Research)**, **RSS (Real Solar System)**, **Principia**, or **Rescale** mods.
+    *   You are welcome to test in these environments and provide feedback or suggestions.

+*   **Development Status:**

+    *   This mod is still being improved — it can help you calculate Delta-V, but it's not smart enough to save you from every "aerodynamic disaster".
+    *   If it miscalculates, explodes, or behaves like an intern engineer, feedback and suggestions are welcome.
+Let's polish it into a true "Chief Engineer" together.